Look Inside

 First graders come to the woodshop in groups of 6 for an hour per week for a quarter of the year.
 They are natural designers and determined workers.
 Each child creates an animal and works to bring it to life in wood.
 Students are introduced to a wide variety of hand tools and are taught to use tools safely, effectively and confidently.
 They are guided in the construction of their creation and are encouraged to think spatially and to problem-solve.

-The entire Lower School (B-IV grade) will meet together in the Assembly Hall from 8:35 to 9:15 on Friday.
-The music component of assemblies includes community singing, performances by Shady Hill students and performances by outside musical groups.
+The entire Lower School (B- Grade IV) meets together in the Assembly Hall for a half hour each Friday morning.
+The music component of assemblies includes community singing, performances by Shady Hill students, and performances by visiting artists.
+Outside presenters come from the arts, sciences, and humanities and make connections to the wider world.
 Music at the assembly extends the music curriculum and deepens students’ understanding of music as cultural expression.
 Classroom sharing is also an important focus of assemblies.
 The emphasis is on sharing works-in-progress from all areas of the Lower School.
-Preparation for sharing is part of the learning process and sharing in front of a larger group in a safe, supportive environment helps children develop confidence in projecting their voices and effectively presenting their work.
-Sometimes assemblies are used for performances, such as class productions, Visiting Artists or outside performers or speakers.
-Outside presenters come from the arts, sciences and humanities and make a connection to the wider world.
+Preparation for sharing is part of the learning process, and sharing in front of a larger group in a safe, supportive environment helps children develop confidence in public speaking and effectively presenting their work.

 Grade I Faculty